boolean5/VirtualSign-classifier/README.md

 - [x] k-fold cross validation test
 - [x] create a model with an intermediate numper of parameters to 25k - 275k
 - [x] rounding script for datasets
 - [x] name columns appropriately
+- [x] implement exploration/visualization scripts
 - [ ] insert new dataset
 - [ ] decide stopping strategy (try early stopping)
 - [ ] train-val-test
 - [ ] hyper-parameter search script
 - [ ] batch evaluation script
-- [ ] consider separating the knukle inputs with the finger inpits
+- [ ] consider separating the knuckle inputs with the finger inputs
 - [ ] upload a graph of the model
 - [ ] integrate in Virtual Sign